nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
-:information_source: An error message will be shown with an attempt to create a client with an existing email in :mushroom:Mycelium.
+:information_source: An error message will be shown with an attempt to create a client with an existing email in Mycelium.
 </div>

 ### Updating a client: `uc`